Automatic Debiased Machine Learning via Riesz Regression: Average Linear Effects for a Conditional Mean

-To use Theorem 1 to obtain a mean square convergence rate for $\hat{\alpha}$ it is important to know the critical radius and the rate at which $\Vert\mathcal{\alpha}_{\ast}-\mathcal{\alpha}_{0}\Vert$ shrinks as the approximating set $\mathcal{A}$ becomes richer.
-Farrell, Liang, and Misra (2021) have recently obtained such results for deep, RELU neural nets.
-We can apply their results to obtain a mean square rate for a such a learner of $\alpha_{0}$ when $x$ is a $d$ dimensional input for the multilayer perceptron (MLP) network with $m$ layers and width $K.$
+\end{theorem} See e.g. \cite{foster2019orthogonal} for the definition of the critical radius used in the statement this result.
+To use Theorem \ref{thm1} to obtain a mean square convergence rate for $\hat{\alpha}$ it is important to know the critical radius and the rate at which $\Vert\alpha_{\ast}-\alpha_{0}\Vert$ shrinks as the approximating set $\mathcal{A}_n$ becomes richer.
+For example, \cite{farrell2021deep} have recently obtained such results for deep, ReLU neural nets.
+We can apply their results to obtain a mean square rate for such a learner of $\alpha_{0}$ when $x$ is a $d$ dimensional input for the multilayer perceptron (MLP) network with $m$ layers and width $K.$

-The convergence rate depends on the smoothness of the function $\alpha _{0}(x),$ as specified in the following result.
+The convergence rate depends on the smoothness of the function $\alpha_{0}(x),$ as specified in the following result.
 Specifically we assume that the support of $X$ is contained in a Cartesian product $\mathcal{X}$ of compact intervals and $\alpha_{0}(X)$ can be extended to a function that is continuously differentiable on $\mathcal{X}$ and has $\beta$ continuous derivatives.